OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaSkinMaterial.md

         default: 0.0

-        <p>Roughness of the diffuse shading.
+        <p class=jekyll-theme-minimal scene-class-attr-comment">Roughness of the diffuse shading.
 If the value is zero a Lambertian model is used.
 If it's above zero the Oren Nayar model is used.
 Not compatible with subsurface scattering.</p>

     <h3>diffuse_transmission</h3>